Historic 1925 Schoolhouse

 Sponsored by the Rotary Club

-In a series of four pools this rain garden captures and processes nearly the entire roof water from the 17,250 square foot schoolhouse.
-This water supports a dizzying array of native wildflowers that then in turn supports all sorts of wildlife.
+In a series of five pools this rain garden captures and processes nearly the entire roof water from the 17,250 square foot schoolhouse.
+This water supports a dizzying array of native wildflowers that then in turn supports all sorts of wildlife and pollinators.
 This micro ecosystem is an incredible demonstration and education tool for visitors.

 Della’s Branch Nature Trail